Alain-RAMBELOSON/TP_POE_Frontend/README.md

 # Personal goals

-- Reusable, maintainable, extensible and intelligible backend folder and file architecture
+- Reusable, maintainable, extensible and intelligible folder and file architecture
+- Set some constructs to allow multi database connection

 # Description